 Above, the Roots cast reflects on the ground-breaking original miniseries (with clips) many years later.

 As Roots began, young African Kunta Kinte (LeVar Burton) was taken prisoner and shipped to America on a slave-trading vessel commanded by Capt.
 Thomas Davies (Edward Asner).

-ABC was worried that Roots might flop, so previews focused on the "name" white actors, and veteran white actors such as Ralph Waite, Robert Reed and others were cast against type as slave traders and owners.
+ABC was worried that Roots might flop, so previews focused on the “name” white actors, and veteran white actors such as Ralph Waite (The Waltons), Robert Reed (The Brady Bunch), and others were cast against type as slave traders and owners.